-The idea of working at home is really enticing.
+The idea of working at home is enticing.
 The time you could have spent traveling back and forth to an office can now be given to other meaningful activities such as attending to your kids or doing other businesses that may add to family’s income.
 These are just some of the many privileges a Virtual Assistant or anyone working at home may enjoy.

 However, although being a Virtual Assistant is fun, you must always remember to be accountable for the tasks delegated to you by your client.
-The privileges of working at the comfort of your home must not interfere with your professional work.
+The privileges of working in the comfort of your home must not interfere with your professional work.

 Negotiate with clients about your working hours.